-The Dummy Gelunde Jump is an annual event at Ski Apache, where contestants build a dummy on skis, point it down a slope with a huge ramp at the bottom, give it a push and cross their fingers.
+The Dummy Gelunde Jump is an annual contest at Ski Apache, where dummies on skis from far and wide are launched off a massive jump.
 Similar dummy jumps can be found at other ski resorts like Mount Sunapee and Mission Ridge.
 The specifications and judging criteria vary, but most will require only 2 skis be used and will reward creativity, height of jump and distance traveled or proximity to a bulls-eye.

 The Ski Apache Gelunde Jump is great because there isn’t a weight restriction and the dummy need not necessarily be standing on the skis.
 This has led to some really great designs in past years.
 From an 8 foot tall Sasquatch to the obligatory president, there have been some very creative entries.

-My parents found out about the competition in 2013 and immediately knew they wanted to submit an entry.
+My parents found out about the competition in 2013 and a fter some deliberation (and probably a few beers) it was decided that the most iconic embodiment of potential energy being realized through an inanimate object would be the Looney Tune, Wile E. Coyote.
 I had a lot more time on my hands than they did, so they told me what they wanted, gave me some skis and set me to work on it.

-I wrap a few coat hangers around the back for a tail and start tape-er-macheing the body.
-Basically I’m just crumpling dry newspaper and packing it on where I want more form, then compressing it appropriately as I tape it on with packing tape.
-We want the overall weight to be close to 100 lbs, but its important that it has a low and forward center of gravity, so the character itself needs to be as light as possible.
+I filled it out using Tape-er-mache.
+Basically I’m just crumpling dry newspaper and packing it on where I want more form, then compressing it with packing tape to lie in the places and shapes I want.
+We wanted the overall weight to be close to 100 lbs, but its important that your dummy has a low and forward center of gravity, so the character itself needed to be as light as possible.

-Fully fleshed out, we add the supports between the skis.
-There are a few much needed finishing touches like the solo cup pole grips and, of course, an ACME rocket.
+Fully fleshed out, we added the supports between the skis.
+There are a few much-needed finishing touches like the solo cup pole grips and, of course, an ACME rocket.

 The rocket was easily the coolest part of the whole build.
-We weren’t sure what the rules were regarding actual rocket propulsion.
-Even in winter, mountain villages have strict fire safety guidelines, for good reason.
-So instead of using actual model rockets, we opt for an ingenious alternative.
+We weren’t sure what the rules were regarding actual rocket propulsion (even in winter, mountain villages have strict fire safety guidelines, for good reason ) So instead of using actual model rockets, we opted for an ingenious alternative.

-After modifying an old fire extinguisher, we are able to load it with about a cup of baby powder before charging it with an air compressor to about 30psi.
-This is enough pressure to send a jet of white powder spewing in a 12 foot stream for roughly 20 seconds.
+After modifying an old fire extinguisher, loaded it with about a cup of baby powder and charged it with an air compressor with enough pressure to send a jet of white powder spewing in a 12 foot stream for roughly 20 seconds.
 It’s set off with a pull-pin that I’ll use right as I launch him.

 With that fixed on his back, all that’s left is a paint job for the skis.

-I’m happy not to go first.
-Watching other dummies take their shot gives me a feel for the lay of the ramp.
-Many of them fall over or veer off before even making it to the jump.
-I see a pattern of right pull so I know where I want to aim.
+I was glad not to go first.
+Watching other dummies take their shot gave me a feel for the lay of the ramp.
+Many of them fell over or veered off before even making it to the jump.

-Oh no!
-He hits a bump and the repaired support beam falls off the right ski and drags.
-He starts to veer hard right.
+in true Looney Tune fashion, things went off the rails pretty quick.
+He hit a bump and the repaired support beam fell off the right ski and dragged.
+He started to veer hard right.
 But wait!
-He goes so far right that he corrects DOES A FULL 180 AND HEADS STRAIGHT FOR THE JUMP!
+He went far right, corrected and DID A FULL 180 AND HEADING STRAIGHT FOR THE JUMP!

 So Wile E. Sat in the loft of the garage for 3 years, looking determined for another shot at glory.
 Fast forward to 2016 and my parents decide the time is right.

-Wile E. is taken down and revised.
-The character stays intact but an extra set of skis is attached under the first pair, to keep the feet or supports from dragging in the snow.
-The supports are also reconfigured to be more sturdy.
+Wile E. was taken down and repaired.
+The character stayed intact but they decided to attach an extra pair of skis under the first pair, to keep the feet and the support barfrom dragging in the snow.

 The big day arrives and Wile E. is once again staring down his destiny